 1. Purpose of policy

-The University of the Sunshine Coast has a legal and moral responsibility to ensure that workers and visitors are not subjected to behaviours or practices that may constitute bullying, discrimination or harassment.
+The University of the Sunshine Coast has a legal and moral responsibility to ensure that workers and visitors are not subjected to behaviours or practices that may constitute discrimination, bullying or harassment.

-The Anti-Discrimination and Freedom from Bullying and Harassment (Staff) – Governing Policy confirms the University’s commitment to eliminating behaviour that does not conform with the University’s acceptable behaviour standards, and aims to promote the principles of professional, responsible and respectful behaviour to ensure a productive workplace and learning environment.
+The Anti-Discrimination and Freedom from Bullying and Harassment (Staff) – Governing Policy confirms the University’s commitment to respecting and promoting human rights by setting an expectation of professional, responsible and respectful behaviour to ensure a productive workplace and learning environment.

 2. Policy scope and application